Woodland Skimmer, Orthetrum monardi, Bosskepper

 - Final confirmation however of males, must preferably be done by examination of secondary genitalia and measurements

 - Recorded from northern KwaZulu-Natal and several sites in Waterberg area, Limpopo.
 A new site mapped in Gauteng.
-The Waterberg site was recently mapped and it appears that there is a healthy population around the Vaalwater area.
+All these sites appears to have healthy populations.
 This species will be found in the warmer low areas of northern and eastern possibly up to 1500 meter ASL South Africa .

 - Angola; Benin; Burkina Faso; Cameroon; Central African Republic; Democratic Republic of the Congo; Ethiopia; Gambia; Ghana; Guinee-Bissau; Kenya; Liberia; Nigeria; Republic of South Africa; Sierra Leone; Tanzania; Uganda; Zambia;